 If you’ve been in an accident, it’s important to make sure that you understand your legal rights.
 South Carolina law on car wrecks is complex, and the deadline for filing a claim can be short.
-You should speak to the Louthian Law Firm as soon as you think you may need a South Carolina car accident lawyer.
+You should speak to the Louthian Law Firm as soon as you think you may need a Columbia, SC vehicle accident lawyer.

 We have defended the rights of accident victims and other injured South Carolinians since 1959, and we’re committed to providing personalized service to you while aggressively going after wrongdoers.
 And because we know how financially devastating an accident can be, we never charge you a dime until your case is won.

 For a free evaluation of your car accident case, call a Columbia, SC car accident lawyer today toll free (803) 454-1200.
 You can also fill out our online contact form.